MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-send-welcome-message.md

 ### [C#](#tab/csharp)

-It is also important to consider when your user’s input might actually contain useful information, and this may vary for each channel.
+It is also important to consider when your user's input might actually contain useful information, and this may vary for each channel.
 To ensure your user has a good experience on all possible channels, we check the status flag _didBotWelcomeUser_ and if this is "false", we do not process the initial user input.
 We instead provide the user with an initial welcome message.
 The bool _welcomedUserProperty_ is then set to "true", stored in UserState and our code will now process this user's input from all additional message activities.

 **Bots\WelcomeUserBot.cs**
 [!code-csharp[DidBotWelcomeUser](~/../BotBuilder-Samples/samples/csharp_dotnetcore/03.welcome-user/bots/WelcomeUserBot.cs?range=68-84)]